 For starters, Watchfinder closes less than 1% of their first-time visitors.
-This is most likely due to the fact that the average online order for one of their luxury watches is around £3500.
+This is probably because the average online order for one of their luxury watches is around £3500.
 So, they turned to their marketing agency to capitalize on that missing 99% of visitors.

-The remarketing campaign included some significant tracking, as the agency had to identify which types of user segments were the most profitable and how they differed from one another.
+The remarketing campaign included some significant tracking.
+First, the agency had to identify which types of user segments were the most profitable and how they differed from one another.

-Watchfinder’s agency was able to identify 20 different remarketing segments, each of which was shown a different ad variant (some shown below).
-They found the most successful remarketing segment were those users who had spent 10 or more minutes on the site without making a purchase.
+Watchfinder’s agency was able to identify 20 different remarketing segments.
+Each segment was shown a different ad variant (some appear below).
+They found the most successful remarketing segment was users who had spent 10 or more minutes on the site without making a purchase.

-Lesson #6: Don’t forget to prioritize your most profitable audience segments, so you can maximize the quick wins of your remarketing campaigns to generate the highest possible ROI.
+Lesson #6: Don’t forget to prioritize your most profitable audience segments.
+You can maximize the quick wins of your remarketing campaigns to generate the highest possible ROI.

 Four Hour Workweek

-Yes, I visit Tim Ferriss’ site and podcast from time to time, but what the heck is this advertisement even about?
+Yes, I visit Tim Ferriss’ site and podcast from time to time.
+But what the heck is this retargeting campaign ad even about?

 I mean, I get that it’s to his site, but WHAT do I get access to?

 It’s all about clarity, Tim.
 Clarity.
-(But I’ll forgive you.)
+(But I forgive you.)
+(This time.)

 Lesson #7: Be clear about what you’re offering.
 Even if you assume the people you’re retargeting are familiar enough with your site to know already.

 Yes, AA is my favorite airline.
-They’re just soooo good at customer service in comparison to the others I’ve flown, so I’ve signed up for two different credit cards and have loads of miles racked up and ready to spend on free flights.
+They’re just soooo good at customer service in comparison to others I’ve flown.
+I’ve signed up for two different credit cards and have loads of miles racked up and ready to spend on free flights.

 I’ve already got a personal version of this card in gold, but not a business card.
-Sure, the business part could be due to the fact that I was on Business Insider when I saw this ad, or they might also be onto the fact (together with data from Business Insider) that I’m a new official business owner.
+Sure, the business part could be due to the fact that I was on Business Insider when I saw this ad.
+They might also be onto the fact, together with data from Business Insider, that I’m a new official business owner.

-(And do they know that Capital One is giving me the run-around with THE MOST ANNOYING GAMES EVERRR with the business credit card I just got from them?
-That one’s probably just a coincidence.)
+(And do they know that Capital One is playing THE MOST ANNOYING GAMES EVERRR with the business credit card I just got from them?
+That part’s probably just a coincidence.)

 Lesson #8: Look for ways to provide a more well-rounded brand experience for your existing customers.
 Like offering them a business version of your services when they’re already exceedingly happy with your individual version.

-Lesson #9: Don’t be afraid to go for the up-sell, especially when you know someone’s a dedicated enough customer that it’ll either be totally welcome or at least not annoying.
+Lesson #9: Don’t be afraid to go for the up-sell, especially with dedicated customers that will be interested — or at least not annoyed.

-So what does Toyota show me now?
+So what does Toyota’s retargeting campaign show me now?
 A car that’s so environmentally friendly that it only emits water.

 OH MY GOSH!

-Being that I’ve got a few years of payments to still make on my Prius, I’m clearly not in the car buying market, nor do I hope I will be anytime soon.
+Since I still have a few years of payments to make on my Prius, I’m clearly not in the car-buying market, nor do I hope I will be anytime soon.